Gold prices drop in the Iraqi capital today

-Local shops in the Iraqi capital sell the 21-carat Gulf gold at a price ranging between 385 and 390 thousand dinars, while 21-carat Iraqi gold prices ranged between 355 and 360 thousand dinars.
+Local shops in the Iraqi capital sell the 21-carat Gulf gold at a price ranging between 380 and 385 thousand dinars, while 21-carat Iraqi gold prices ranged between 350 and 355 thousand dinars.

 One mithqal= 5 grams